 Had to place my city Dublin on the top of the list.
-Maybe beacuse this attraction is so easy accesible and lies in the middle of the capital of Ireland – Dublin.
-Howth village used to be a small fishing village while nowadays it’s a main toursit attraction for it’s unforgettable atmosphere.
-The greatest attraction in Howth are: sea food in one of the harbour restaurants and cliff walk – if you decide to do a full loop you’ll be able to discover small rocky beaches and incredible wildlife like dolphins and seals.
-Howth peninusla is a great destination for a beautiful day walk the cliff path leading around the coastline and definitely one of the best places to visit in Ireland.
+Maybe beacuse this attraction is so easy accesible and lies in the middle of the capital of Ireland.
+Howth village used to be a small fishing village.
+Nowadays it’s a main toursit attraction for it’s unforgettable atmosphere.
+The greatest attraction in Howth are: sea food in one of the harbour restaurants and cliff walk.
+If you decide to do a full loop you’ll be able to discover small rocky beaches and incredible wildlife like dolphins and seals.
+Howth peninsula is a great destination for a beautiful day walk on the cliff path leading around the coastline.
 The violet path is around 10 km but you can call in to see the town.
 The view from Howth cliffes spreads across Dublin Bay and Wicklow Mountains.
-A start point is a fishing and yachting port, where you have a choice of plenty seafood restaurants.
-Trust me the fish is one of the best I had!
+A start point is a fishing port, where you have a choice of plenty seafood restaurants.
+Trust me the, fish there is one of the best I had!

-County Kerry is considered as one the most scenic county in west coast of Ireland or even in whole country.
+County Kerry is considered as one the most scenic county in west coast of Ireland.
 Ring of Kerry is one of the most popular 180 km loop route, taking you through majestic landscapes of the region.
-This is definitely a place you should visit while traveling in Ireland for many reasons – County Kerry is well know for its Irish-language speakers and plenty of attractions including Killarney National Park with the highest peak of Ireland – Carrauntoohil, Dingle Peninsula, incredible Skellig islands adventure, stunning beaches and unforgetable seaside villages.
+This is definitely a place you should visit while traveling in Ireland for many reasons.
+County Kerry is well know for its Irish-language speakers and plenty of attractions.
+One of them is Killarney National Park with the highest peak of Ireland.
+You should also see Carrauntoohil, Dingle Peninsula, incredible Skellig islands adventure, stunning beaches and unforgetable seaside villages.

 Wild Atlantic Way – one of the longest coastal route in the world!

-Cliffs of Moher – one of the most famous places to visit in Ireland.
+Cliffs of Moher – one of the best places to visit in Ireland

-County Clare is another region where you can explore amazing beauty of the west coast of Ireland and the main attraction of the region – Cliffs of Moher.
-This is probably a must place to visit in Ireland as they say it is a signature of Ireland.
+County Clare is another region where you can explore amazing beauty of the west coast of Ireland.
+The main attraction of the region are Cliffs of Moher.
+This is probably a must place to visit as they say it is a signature of Ireland.
 The entrance is quite expensive and be prepared for hundreds of tourists.
 If you plan to spent more time around Cliffs of Moher, take a walk along the cliffs to explore and anjoy this fantastic scenery from different perspectives.

 Carrantoohill – the highest peak of Ireland and Killarney National Park in County Kerry!

-More information of the 6 most scenic hiking trails in Ireland to check HERE: https://freestyletraveling.com/6-most-scenic-hiking-trails-in-ireland/.
+More information of the 6 most scenic hiking trails in Ireland to check HERE.

 Wicklow Mountains are most famous hiking destination in Ireland with number of trails.
-Lugnaquilla is the highest point of Wicklow Mountains – 925 metres and it’s a decent hike!
-But any route in Wicklow is stunning – Lought Tay and most famous Glendalough are fantastic, not challenging but rewarding trails, easily accesible from the car parking.
+Lugnaquilla is the highest point of Wicklow Mountains – 925 metres – and it’s a decent hike!
+But any route in Wicklow is stunning – Lought Tay and most famous Glendalough are fantastic, not challenging but rewarding trails.
+They are easily accesible from the car parking.

 Loop Head is probably one of my favourite walks in the west coastal of Ireland.
 It is marked with a lighthouse built in 1670 and a fascinating history is linked to this building.
 The lighthouse is the main landmark on the northern shore of the Shannon River.
 Loop Head offers dramatic views from 90 metre high cliffs of the sea down to Kerry Head and Dingle to the Cliffs of Moher in the north.

 Galway is a charming city and it should be your stop in the Wild Atlantic Way.
-With only 80 000 inhabitants it is a wonderful place to visit and enjoy local pubs for Irish music, tiny busy streets for Irish crafts and general for an unforgetable atmosphere.
+With only 80 000 inhabitants it is a wonderful place to visit and enjoy local pubs for Irish music.
+Don’t forget to check out tiny busy streets for Irish crafts and general for an unforgetable atmosphere.